-- 10.1.1 This section looks at how the level of new housing required (to be set out in 5.2 'Growth and distribution') will be met in North East Lincolnshire over the plan period and beyond.
+- 10.1.1 This section looks at how the level of new housing required (to be set out in 5.2 Growth and distribution) will be met in North East Lincolnshire over the plan period and beyond.
 The Council is minded to support setting the requirement at 415 dwellings per annum, as defined by the Experian baseline December 2022 economic scenario.
 This supports a very modest level of job growth of 130 jobs per annum. - 10.1.2 The Council is however, pursuing a strategy based on supporting and enabling economic growth backed by the council's economic strategy (2021), the South Humber Industrial Investment Programme (SHIIP) and further Investment and regeneration programmes linked to the designation of the Freeport and the Grimsby Town Deal. - 10.1.3 The Council has stated it is minded to support the allocation of sufficient land for employment uses to facilitate delivery of a higher level of jobs growth as set out in the Experian Policy On Scenario.
-It is therefore considered appropriate to make provision for housing to allow flexibility to match the projections of higher jobs growth if this materialises to ensure that this does not act as a constraint on future growth. - 10.1.4 The NPPF sets out at paragraph 68 a) specific, deliverable sites for years one to five of the plan period (With an appropriate buffer, as set out in paragraph 74); and b) specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan."
+It is therefore considered appropriate to make provision for housing to allow flexibility to match the projections of higher jobs growth if this materialises to ensure that this does not act as a constraint on future growth. - 10.1.4 The NPPF sets out at paragraph 68 - 10.1.5 "Strategic policy-making authorities should have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.
+From this, planning policies should identify a sufficient supply and mix of sites, taking into account their availability, suitability and likely economic viability.
+Planning policies should identify a supply of: - a. specific, deliverable sites for years one to five of the plan period (With an appropriate buffer, as set out in paragraph 74); and - b. specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan."